alanng10/class-lang/Docue/Article/Word/a.md

 Word "blue" has meaning that is color row.

+Word "chrome" has meaning that is color hue.

 Word "polate" has meaning that is interpolate.

 Word "linear" has meaning that is linear rate.